LikeTheSalad/android-stem/README.md

 // Example of how to change some config flags stringXmlReference {
-    useDependenciesRes = true // Its default value is false.
+    resolveOnBuild = false // Its default value is true.
 }
 ```